 In the same Conoco Phillips infographic, it tells us that:

 High-performance plastics have replaced heavier materials throughout the average vehicle – from the interior to the engine block – reducing weight and improving fuel economy, and enhancing safety.

 Crude oil is also important in the production of you car’s hoses, wiring, and many fluids (antifreeze, brake fluid, transmission fluid, motor oil, and lubricating grease).

 Yes, crude oil plays a part in the growth of your food.
 Fertilizer is something that relies on petroleum; thus, when the price of oil goes up, it gets more expensive to grow food.

 Many of our food items are stored and or packaged in plastics as well; meaning that crude oil plays a large part in the production of your food.

 This is one of the things that makes high oil prices so scary.
 If it costs more money to grow, store, package, transport, and regulate the temperature of our food, then that cost will be passed on to the consumers!

 What This Means For Us

 The price of crude oil means a lot more to us than just paying a few dollars more at the pump.
 As we can see, oil is important to the production and transportation of many of the items that we use on a regular basis.

-This means that many sectors of the economy will be adversely affected by increasing oil prices!
-I guess this will really crush the dreams of those who try to organize a gas boycott!
+This means that many sectors of the economy will be adversely affected by increasing oil prices, or helped when they go down!
+I guess this will really crush the dreams of those who try to organize a gas boycott when prices are high!